nekochanfood/osc_clock/README.md

 | Year_2 (Int) | `/avatar/parameters/year_2`  | Int  | 0 ~ 9 | `1` |
 | Year_3 (Int) | `/avatar/parameters/year_3`  | Int  | 0 ~ 9 | `2` |

+## Advice on use

+These parameters are set to be sent every second by default.

+Therefore, when synchronising these parameters, it is recommended to set the rate to 60x (send every minute) from config.json.

 ## Troubleshooting
 Use `.\osc_clock.exe repair` to repair `.\config.json`.